Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ## PV Installation Sizing

 To find the peak PV power; we have to consider all the losses related to this PV system-
-- PV module conversion efficiency= 0.85
+- PV panel conversion efficiency= 0.85
 - Cable efficiency= 0.98
 - Inverter efficiency = 0.90
 - Panel soiling factor= 0.90